yosefk/WarmPool/README.md

 * Only a `parallel_for` API is provided to submit work
 * Nested calls to `parallel_for` are serialized
-* It's possible to submit work for more than one thread, but only the first of concurrent submissions will actually use the workers - the others will be serialized
+* It's possible to submit work from more than one thread, but only the first of concurrent submissions will actually use the workers - the others will be serialized
 * The scheduling is "naively dynamic" - there's a shared "next work item" counter that all workers increment.
 For a very large number of workers and small work items, such "work sharing" might scale worse than work stealing or work requesting.
 If you want a grain size above 1, you need to do it manually on top of the very simple API